Required Test Scores

 Graduate Division's Graduate Record Examination (GRE) Information.

-Graduate Division's English Proficiency Testing (TOEFL; IELTS) Information.
+Graduate Division's English Proficiency Testing (TOEFL iBT; IELTS) Information.

 English Testing Information

-89 for applicants to the Bioinformatics, Chemistry and Biochemistry, Applied Math, Computational Media, Computer Science and Engineering, Electrical and Computer Engineering, and Statistical Sciences programs;
+89 for applicants to the Bioinformatics, Chemistry and Biochemistry, Applied Math, Computational Media, Computer Science and Engineering, Electrical and Computer Engineering, Natural Language Processing and Statistical Sciences programs;

 83 for all other programs.

-IELTS minimum acceptable score: 7.0 for all programs
+IELTS Academic (in-person and online versions) minimum acceptable score: 7.0 for all programs.

 GRE Testing Information

-Internet-Based Testing: Scores reports are mailed to you and up to 4 institutions, if you designate them on the day of the test, approximately 10 to 15 days after your test date.
+Internet-Based Testing: Scores reports are sent to you and up to 4 institutions, if you designate them on the day of the test, approximately 10 to 15 days after your test date.

-Paper-Based Testing: Scores reports are mailed to you and up to 4 designated institutions, if you designated them prior to the test administration, approximately 4 to 6 weeks after your test date.
+Paper-Based Testing: Scores reports are sent to you and up to 4 designated institutions, if you designated them prior to the test administration, approximately 4 to 6 weeks after your test date.

 Because institutions have the option of receiving scores in a format that is distributed approximately twice a month, you should allow additional time for receipt and processing time at the institutions.